What to Know Before Purchasing a Wheelchair Accessible Vehicle

 How do I find a mobility dealer near me?

-Visit our NMEDA Dealer Locator, enter your zip or postal code and click on find.
+Visit our NMEDA Dealer Locator, enter your zip or postal code and select “Find Dealer.”
 The locator will display the NMEDA mobility dealers nearest you.

 How do I know if a mobility vehicle is right for me?